 - Merchandise/product orders should utilize a licensed vendor, which is available by contacting Trenny Neff, trademark and licensing coordinator, and will route through editor via the licensing approval system.

 - Proofing a document and printing a document are two separate processes and therefore require separate requests.
-All documents that are printed by the Print Shop are required to have UC’s approval via editor.
+All documents that are printed by the Print Shop are required to have University Marketing and Communication’s approval via editor.
 Once your proofed document has been approved through the editor, submit the approved material and the approval email along with your Printing Services Requisition to Print Services or to the graphics department of UC, as the job requires.